-The Company's non-capital losses will begin to expire between 2032 and 2039.
+The Company's non-capital losses will begin to expire between 2032 and 2040.
 The amount and timing of reversals of temporary differences will be dependent upon a number of factors, including the Company's future operating results.
-With the exception of the temporary differences related to the derivative contract gain, the Company does not expect any deferred income tax assets or liabilities to reverse within the next twelve months.
+With the exception of the temporary differences related to the derivative contract gain, the Company does not expect any deferred tax assets or liabilities to reverse within the next twelve months.

+The Company recognized deferred tax assets to the extent that it is probable that the future benefit will be realized.
+Deferred tax assets are reviewed at each reporting date and are reduced to the extent that it is no longer probable that the related tax benefit will be realized.
 The deferred tax asset is supported by the expected future utilization of tax attributes based upon future cashflows derived from the Company's updated forecasts and independent year end reserve report using the total proved cashflows and expenditures and factoring in expected corporate general and administrative and interest expenses.
-As a result of the decrease in these future cashflows, the deferred tax asset was reduced by \$49.1 million as at December 31, 2020 (December 31, 2019: \$18.4 million) with a corresponding charge to deferred income tax expense.
+As a result of the increase in these future cashflows, the deferred tax asset was increased by \$40.2 million as at December 31, 2021 (December 31, 2020: decreased \$49.1 million) with a corresponding charge to deferred income tax recovery.

 During the quarter ended June 30, 2019, the Government of Alberta enacted a reduction in the provincial corporate tax rate from 12% to 8% over four years.
 The tax rate decrease will be phased in as follows: 11% effective July 1, 2019, 10% effective January 1, 2020, 9% effective January 1, 2021, and 8% effective January 1, 2022.
 During the quarter ended September 30, 2020, this tax rate decrease was accelerated to 8% effective July 1, 2020.
 This rate change results in decreased future value attributable to the Company's unused tax losses and temporary differences.
-As a result, the Company recognized a reduction to its deferred tax asset and a deferred income tax expense of \$0.8 million during the year ended December 31, 2020 (December 31, 2019: \$8.5 million) due to the decrease in value of future deductibility of tax losses generated during the year ended December 31, 2020.
+As a result, the Company recognized a reduction to its deferred tax asset and a deferred income tax expense of \$1.6 million during the nine months ended September 30, 2020 due to the decrease in value of future deductibility of tax losses generated during the period.